-An employee who is the adoptive mother or the adoptive father shall be entitled to up to seventeen (17) consecutive weeks of adoption leave without pay.
+An employee who is the adoptive parent shall be entitled to up to seventeen (17) consecutive weeks of adoption leave without pay.

-In addition, an employee who is the adoptive mother or the adoptive father shall be entitled to up to thirty-seven (37) weeks of parental leave.
+In addition, an employee who is the adoptive parent shall be entitled to up to thirty-seven (37) weeks of parental leave.
 An employee shall take the parental leave within fifty-two (52) weeks of the date the child comes within the care and custody of the employee.